+Have you started booking your spring and summer camping trips yet?
 If you are a back country or crown land camper, you don’t need to worry about registering far in advance as much as the rest of us.
-But if you plan on staying in an Ontario Parks organized campground you need to plan ahead and get yourself booked to avoid disappointment later in the summer.
-This year, in particular, you may need a little more planning.
-With Canada 150 and Ontario 150 celebrations happening across the province, I’ve been hearing a lot more about people wanting to get outside in our parks.
+But if you plan on staying in an Ontario Parks organized campground you need to plan ahead and get yourself booked to avoid disappointment.
+Here are eight tips to help you book your trips to Ontario Parks.

 1) Be aware that Ontario Parks and Canada Parks are run by two different governments and have two different registration systems.

-2) Consider trying a place you’ve never been or is a little farther than you would normally travel.
+2) Consider trying a place you’ve never been or is a little further than you would normally travel.

 3) Do your research in advance and choose your park and campsite BEFORE the registration date opens.